 MoEngage’s proprietary AI engine Sherpa removes all the guesswork and automatically figures out the right message variant and the right time to send a message to customers.
 Sherpa analyzes the performance of different message variations and automatically picks the top-performing content to be shown to customers in real-time.
 It also picks the right moment to deliver it.

 Customer engagement is more difficult than acquiring a new one.
-Hence, focus on optimizing your engagement across different channels and at every level of the customer's lifecycle.
+Hence, focus on optimizing your engagement across different channels and at every level of the customer’s lifecycle.
 Ensure that the messaging and experience are consistent and seamless across all channels.
-Leverage user data to provide personalized recommendations.
+Leverage customer data to provide personalized recommendations.
 This will help you to deepen your engagement with the customers.

 MoEngage’s Flows is the perfect solution for you to:

-segment customers, map journeys, and delight them with personalized communication across the web, email, and mobile!
+Segment customers, map journeys, and delight them with personalized communication across the web, email, and mobile!

 You can also auto-segment customers based on their behavior and create cross-channel lifecycle campaigns to communicate and engage with them at every stage of the lifecycle.

 Retail will be a $27 trillion market by 2022.
 As customer demands evolve and new players enter the industry, you need to strengthen your personalization in retail strategies and engage your customers continuously across all channels.